nishchitbh/auto-readme/README.md

 # Auto-README Generator

-This script automatically generates a README.md file for a repository using the Gemini Pro model from Google AI.
-It analyzes the code within the repository and creates a comprehensive README file based on its understanding.
+This script automatically generates a `README.md` file for a repository by leveraging the power of the Gemini Pro model.
+It analyzes the code within the repository and creates a comprehensive README file that includes relevant information about the project.

 ## Features

-- **Code Analysis:** Reads and understands code from various file types (c, cpp, py, js, ts, java, rs).
+- **Automated README Generation:**  Automatically generates a `README.md` file based on the code in the repository.
-- **Gemini Pro Integration:** Leverages the power of the Gemini Pro model for advanced code comprehension and README generation.
+- **Gemini Pro Integration:** Utilizes the advanced capabilities of the Gemini Pro model for accurate and insightful README generation.
-- **Recursive File Reading:** Recursively explores the repository directory to include all relevant code files.
+- **Recursive Code Analysis:** Recursively reads and analyzes all code files within the specified directory.
-- **Customizable Instructions:** Allows for customization through a `sys_instruction.txt` file to guide the model's behavior.
+- **Customizable System Instructions:** Allows tailoring the README generation process through a `sys_instruction.txt` file.
-- **History Management:** Utilizes a `history.json` file to maintain context and improve the model's performance over time.
+- **Support for multiple languages:** Supports c, cpp, py, js, ts, java, and rs.

 ## Requirements